 Visit the Christkind Exhibition in the Frauenkirche

-Every year the Christmas market opens on the Friday before the first Sunday in Advent and ends on December 24.
+Every year, the Nuremberg Christmas market opening ceremony takes place on the Friday before the first Sunday in Advent and ends on December 24.
 On this day, at 5:30pm, the Christkind opens the Christmas Market shopping season with a little poem.
 Children sing a few Christmas carols below her balcony prior to her arrival and the entire square joins in with the singing.
 The ceremony lasts about 15 minutes, but the waiting period prior to the event comes to a complete standstill and shopping is practically impossible.
 So find yourself a good spot, with a warm cup of Glühwein and enjoy the show!

 You’ll find everything here from chocolate in the form of tools to more traditional gifts like Räuchermann (Smoking Men) and wooden carved villages that light up!